How To Give an Elevator Pitch (With Examples)

-Introducing yourself well sets the stage for a professional conversation, whether that’s at a networking event, with a colleague or at the beginning of an interview.
-One tool many people use to make introductions simple and effective is the elevator pitch.
+If you are able to professionally introduce yourself to someone in a compelling way, it can help set you up for a successful conversation, whether it’s at a networking event, with a colleague or at the beginning of an interview.
+One tool you can use to make introductions simple and effective is the elevator pitch.

-Below, you’ll find several elevator pitch examples along with tips to help ideate, craft and deliver your personal message.
+In this article, we share several elevator pitch examples, along with tips to help you craft and deliver your personal message.

 What is an elevator pitch?